Colorado Cannabis and Underage Laws: What Minors Should Know

 Possession of retail marijuana or marijuana paraphernalia (including those meant for growing, harvesting, storing, or inhaling drugs) by those under the age of 21 is illegal in the state of Colorado.
 Those found guilty of possessing one ounce or less of retail marijuana are required to pay a fine of up to $100 and take a substance abuse education class.

-Penalties are relatively lenient for first-time offenders, but they grow far harsher for second-time offenders and those found in possession of more than one ounce.
+Penalties are relatively lenient for first-time offenders under the current distribution policy on marijuana in Colorado.
+However, they grow far harsher for second-time offenders and those found in possession of more than one ounce.
 Second and third-time offenders are required to perform up to 36 hours of community service and submit to screening from the Department of Behavioral Health.
+This is particularly relevant for understanding how medical marijuana drug testing and workers comp interact, as these screenings could affect employment and compensation claims.
+Additionally, individuals caught using marijuana while on probation may face specific probation-related penalties.
 Those found in possession of larger amounts of retail marijuana may be forced to pay significant fines or even spend time behind bars.

 Cultivation of Plants

-Adults are permitted to cultivate up to six marijuana plants, but among minors the cultivation of six or fewer marijuana plants is deemed a level 1 drug misdemeanor.
-The legal consequences of marijuana cultivation can be very harsh for minors, and may include fines of between $500 and $5,000, as well as imprisonment for up to 18 months.
-After six plants, the repercussions for growing marijuana are the same for minors and those over the age of 21.
+Among minors, the cultivation of six or fewer marijuana plants is deemed a level 1 drug misdemeanor, carrying hefty fines ranging from $500 to $5,000 and a potential imprisonment of up to 18 months.
+After six plants, the consequences for growing marijuana are the same for minors and those over the age of 21.
+However, it’s important to note that if an adult gives marijuana to a minor, it can make the legal trouble much worse for the adult.

 Prosecution Immunity